1-866-646-8465

 Safe haven

-Geopolitical tensions.
+Geopolitical uncertainty.
 Social unrest.
 Unsustainable global debt.
 A current laundry list of issues at home and abroad threatens to send your paper assets into financial paralysis.
-During volatile times like these, gold tends to surge—even outperform—riskier asset classes.
-Individuals seeking shelter from the economic storm turn to precious metals, boosting gold’s appeal as the ultimate safe-haven asset.
+During volatile times like these, gold tends to surge—even outperform—riskier assets.
+Individuals seeking shelter from the economic storm often turn to precious metals, boosting gold’s appeal as the ultimate safe-haven asset.

 Portfolio diversifier

-In a post-Great Recession world, precious metals have emerged as a vital component in financial portfolios.
-Gold is traditionally known for its inverse relationship to stocks.
+In a post-Great Recession world, buying gold and other precious metals has emerged as a vital component of portfolio management.
+Gold is traditionally known for its inverse relationship to the stock market.
 Historically, when stocks go down, gold goes up.
-But as one of the best-performing assets since 2000, gold is more than just a safe haven in times of economic uncertainty.
-It has proven to be an essential part of any balanced portfolio in the long run.
+But as one of the best-performing assets since 2000, gold is more than just a safe haven in times of economic unpredictability.
+It has proven to be an essential part of any balanced portfolio in the long-term.

 Private form of wealth

 In an increasingly hyper-digitized world, privacy remains paramount.
 As a private form of wealth that is both portable and durable, physical gold can be privately accumulated, easily liquidated, and traded worldwide.
-Physical gold is especially easy to convert and virtually untraceable, attracting many gold buyers to safeguard their savings outside of the traditional banking system.
+Physical gold is especially easy to convert and virtually untraceable compared to paper assets, prompting many Americans to buy gold in an effort to safeguard their savings outside of the traditional banking system.

 What Experts Are Saying About Gold